cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx.instance.runtime_properties['number_of_clients'] = 14  # instead of = '14'
 {{< /gsHighlight >}}

-## Returning a value
+## Returning a Value
-If you want the operation to return a value you can use `ctx returns some_value`.
+You can use `ctx returns some_value` to have the operation to return a value.
-This invocation will set `some_value` on the current `ctx` and the script plugin will return this value when the script terminates.
+This invocation sets `some_value` on the current `ctx`, and the Script plugin returns the value when the script terminates.

-It should be noted that this call will not make the script terminate, but it is probably best practice to make this call at the end of the script.
+Note that this call does not make the script terminate, however it is best practice to make this call at the end of the script.

-## Command line optional arguments of `ctx`
+## Command-Line Optional Arguments of ctx
-These following flags should appear before the positional arguments.
+The following flags must appear before the positional arguments.

-* `-t, --timeout=TIMEOUT` Request timeout in seconds (Default: `5`)
+* `-t, --timeout=TIMEOUT` - The request timeout in seconds (Default: `5`)
-* `-j, --json-output` Outputs the call result as valid json instead of its string value (Default: `False`)
+* `-j, --json-output`- Outputs the call result as valid json instead of its string value (Default: `False`)
-* `--json-arg-prefix=PREFIX` Prefix for arguments that should be processed as json (Default: `@`)
+* `--json-arg-prefix=PREFIX` - The prefix for arguments to be processed as json (Default: `@`)
-* `--socket-url=SOCKET_URL` The ctx socket url (Default: the environment variable `CTX_SOCKET_URL`).
-Normally the environment variable `CTX_SOCKET_URL` will be injected by the script plugin so this option should probably only be used in conjunction with `ctx-server` during script debugging.
+* `--socket-url=SOCKET_URL` - The ctx socket URL (Default: the environment variable `CTX_SOCKET_URL`).
+Normally the environment variable `CTX_SOCKET_URL` is injected by the Script plugin.
+Therefore, it is recommended that this is only be used in conjunction with `ctx-server` during script debugging.

 # Context Proxy Protocol

-When you call the `ctx` executable you are actually invoking a CLI client that comes pre-installed with the plugin.
+To call the `ctx` executable, you invoke the CLI client that is pre-installed with the plugin.
-Under the hood, when the script plugin executes your script, it also starts a ctx proxy server that delegates calls to the actual `ctx` object instance.
+When the Script plugin executes your script, it also starts a ctx proxy server that delegates calls to the actual `ctx` object instance.

-Before the script plugins starts the proxy server it checks the following:
+Before the Script plugin starts the proxy server, it checks the following:

-* If ZeroMQ is installed (which applies if using the default agent packages)
+* Whether ZeroMQ is installed (which applies if the default agent packages are being used).
-  - If running on linux, a unix domain socket is used as the transport layer
+  - If running on Linux, whether a Unix domain socket is used as the transport layer.
-  - If running on windows, a tcp socket is used as the transport layer
+  - If running on Windows, whether a TCP socket is used as the transport layer.
-* If ZeroMQ is not installed an http based transport layer is used
+* If ZeroMQ is not installed, whether an HTTP-based transport layer is used.

 This behavior can be overridden by setting `proxy_ctx_type` of the process configuration to be one of `unix`, `tcp`, `http` or `none`.
 If `none` is set, no proxy server will be started.

 The `ctx` CLI client implements a simple protocol on top of the above transport layers that can be implemented in other languages to provide a more streamlined access to the context.

-When the script plugin executes the script, it updates the script process with the `CTX_SOCKET_URL` environment variable.
+When the Script plugin executes the script, it updates the script process with the `CTX_SOCKET_URL` environment variable.

-* If a unix domain socket based proxy was started, its value will look like: `ipc:///tmp/ctx-f3j22f.socket`
+* If a Unix domain socket-based proxy was started, its value will look like: `ipc:///tmp/ctx-f3j22f.socket`
-* If a tcp socket based proxy was started, its value will look like: `tcp://127.0.0.1:53213`
+* If a TCP socket-based proxy was started, its value will look like: `tcp://127.0.0.1:53213`
-* If an http socket based proxy was started, its value will look like: `http://localhost:35321`
+* If an HTTP socket-based proxy was started, its value will look like: `http://localhost:35321`

 The first two are valid ZeroMQ socket URLs and should be passed as is to the ZeroMQ client.
 The last one is the HTTP endpoint that should be used when making REST calls.

-If a ZeroMQ client is implemented, it should start a `request` based socket (as the proxy server starts the matching `response` socket)
+If a ZeroMQ client is implemented, it should start a `request`-based socket (as the proxy server starts the matching `response` socket).

 If an HTTP client is implemented, it should make `POST` requests to the socket URL endpoint.

-In all the protocols, the format of the request body is a json with this structure:
+In all the protocols, the format of the request body is a json with the following structure:
 {{< gsHighlight  json  >}}
 {
     "args": [...]
 }
 {{< /gsHighlight >}}
-Where args is the list of arguments.
-So, for example, the arguments for `ctx.properties['port']` will be `["properties", "port"]`
+Where `args` is the list of arguments.
+So, for example, the arguments for `ctx.properties['port']` is `["properties", "port"]`

 The format of the response body is a json with the following structure.

-In case of a successful execution:
+In the case of a successful execution:
 {{< gsHighlight  json  >}}
 {
    "type": "result",
    "payload": RESULT_BODY
 }
 {{< /gsHighlight >}}
-In case of a failed execution:
+In the case of a failed execution:
 {{< gsHighlight  json  >}}
 {
    "type": "error",